bobbyluig/bobbyluig.github.io/_posts/2023-01-07-adventures-with-aurora-part-3.md

 In MySQL 5.6, the default threshold for index dives is 10.
 That means if there are less than 10 equality ranges in an expression, the optimizer will perform index dives.
 Otherwise, it will use index statistics.
 The threshold can be set using the  `eq_range_index_dive_limit` database parameter.

 Let's look at how the optimizer deals with various datasets.
 In the table below, we show how the number of rows in the table, the cardinality of the index for `col_0`, and the number of equality ranges in the query affect the query plan.
 All results are generated using the schema and query shown before.
-However, the query is expected to return no rows because none of values in the `IN` predicate match any row in the inserted data.
+However, the query is expected to return no rows because none of the values in the `IN` predicate match any row in the inserted data.

 | Table Rows | Index Cardinality | Equality Ranges | Index Used | Row Estimate |
 |:----------:|:-----------------:|:---------------:|:----------:|:------------:|